 One way to assess the severity of chimney cracks is by ⁤using a flashlight and⁢ mirror to inspect the ⁣interior of the chimney.
 Look ⁢for ⁤signs of⁤ water penetration, such as discoloration, rust, or moisture.
 Examine the exterior⁣ as well,⁢ paying attention to any bulging or separation.
 Additionally, check for any signs of chimney leaning or tilting.

-Read Also: How to repair a rusted chimney cap?
+Read Also: How to repair kitchen chimney motor?

 If the ⁤cracks⁤ are less than 1/8 inch wide and ⁣are ⁣only superficial, they can likely be ⁣repaired⁢ as part of regular maintenance.
 However, ⁢if⁢ the cracks are wider or deeper, or if ⁣they seem to be affecting the structural integrity of the chimney, it is⁤ recommended to seek professional assistance.
 A certified chimney inspector or contractor will⁤ be able to assess the severity of the ⁤cracks and ⁣provide appropriate solutions to ensure the safety and functionality of ⁣the chimney.